award20/Card-Simulation/README.md

 - Variability in Computer Opponent difficulty
 - Support for local multiplayer
 - Support for saving progress in games that take some time to complete (using .dat)

+#### In progress development
+- Idiot
+- Support for saving progress in games that take some time to complete (using .dat) [Working in dev version]